zdharma-continuum/zinit-package-fzy/README.md

-# Fzy as a Zsh Package
+# jhawthorn/fzy as a Zsh package

-Zplugin can use the NPM package registry to automatically:
+[Zplugin](https://github.com/zdharma/zplugin) can use the NPM package registry to automatically:

-- get the plugin's Git repository,
+- get the plugin's Git repository OR release-package URL,
 - get the list of the recommended ices for the plugin,
 - there can be multiple lists of ices,
 - the ice lists are stored in *profiles*; there's at least one profile, *default*,
 - the ices can be selectively overriden.

+Example invocations that'll install [jhawthorn/fzy](https://github.com/jhawthorn/fzy) either from the release archive or from Git repository:

 ```zsh
 # Download the package with the default ice list